macdonst/summit-phonegap-supercharge/lesson7.md

 **Pros**

+* Provides iOS and Android themes.
 * Developers are given multiple options when including UI components into an app.
-* It features a plethora of ready-to-use and responsive components, enabling you to build hybrid apps for Smartphones, tablets and desktop devices.
-* Help write applications using HTML5 and JS web technologies, and help those apps deliver native-like experience by utilizing Cordova (and Phonegap) tool.
+* Onsen provides a CLI and web tools which wraps the Apache Cordova CLI for packaging native apps.

 **Cons**

+* With so many options of how to include the UI components it is difficult knowing where to start.
-* The framework limits developers to use the Onsen UI framework features.
-That's because, developers can't use the features unless they make use of Onsen UI's HTML-based IDE.
+* Some of framework features can't be used unless you make use of Onsen UI's HTML-based IDE.

 ### Framework7